-Eva spent the remainder of the session talking about the brain development of an adolescent.
+Eva spent the remainder of the session talking about brain development in adolescents.
 There are clear growth spurts in the brain at different times throughout childhood.
 Other than the first 3 years of life, adolescence is the period during which the brain changes most rapidly.

 What does all of this have to do with driving?
-Think about the practice that parents must do with their teenagers in order to help them develop their driving skills.
+Think about the practice that parents must do with their teenagers to help them develop driving skills.
 We make it perfectly clear in our Parent Class that it is essential that parents are practicing with their students.
-DrivingMBA provides them with a wealth of knowledge and skill, but in order to make it part of their muscle memory, they MUST practice what they are learning.
-At age 16 a process of myelination is occurring that is allowing the brain to fine tune important brain functions.
-It is how muscle memory is created by practicing a skill over and over again.
+But anxious young drivers and anxious parent coaches can make for a fraught combination.